The "Newly Refurbished" Spirit of Niugini Liveaboard - A Floating Nightmare!

 The boat layout was somewhat unusual compared to other boats I've been on (18 of them in my diving career).
 The main deck lounge and eating area were one in the same.
 Here we would eat all meals at the four dining tables.
 The very small galley was on the other side of a partial wall just next to where we ate.
 When meals were being prepared the grease fumes and anything burnt filled the lounge.
 Yummy!

 The accommodations were located on both the front of the main deck and on the lower deck in the front and back with the engine room in the center.
-The staterooms on the main deck were not bad, with bright windows (pictured in their marketing), but the lower deck rooms were dark and damp (not pictured in their marketing).
+The staterooms on the main deck were not bad, with bright windows (pictured in their marketing), but the lower deck rooms were dark, damp, and dirty (not pictured in their marketing).
 The toilet in my room looked like it hadn't been cleaned...ever.
 The tiles were cracked and the shower curtains were moldy and falling apart.

 The dive deck was located behind the main lounge area.
 The dive deck didn't give us much space to move around.
 It might have been better for 10 divers instead of 18.
 From the dive deck steps lead to the upper deck and a shaded seating area.
 The camera tables were also inconveniently located here.
 We had to walk up and down slippery, wet steps every time we got into and out of the water.
 The rocking of the boat on the second deck threw several of the housings off the table onto the floor.
 This happened several times during the trip while the boat was moving.
 The enclosed camera room included camera charging stations.
 This room had lots of shelves with both 110 and 220 power.
 This was a comfortable lounging area because it was warmer than the other heavily air-conditioned parts of the boat.
 Inside the storage areas where we kept our expensive camera gear we found rodent droppings and cockroaches.
 The entire boat was dirty and insect infested.